-With a short-term travel insurance, you can leave with peace of mind being insured properly for most situations.
+If you take out short-term travel insurance, you can leave your home country with peace of mind, knowing you’ll be covered in most eventualities.
 You can usually add on policies such as cancellation insurance.
-This way you won’t lose too much money in case of unforeseen circumstances.
-It’s especially advantageous if you’re travelling in a group because the likelihood of something happening is higher when there are multiple people involved.
+That way you won’t lose too much money in case of unforeseen circumstances.
+This is particularly recommended if you’re travelling in a group, because the likelihood of something happening is higher when there are multiple people involved.

 Typically, short-term insurance covers at least two things, no matter where you go:

-Civil liability, for material and bodily injury to others that you could possibly cause.
+- Civil liability, for any material or bodily injury to others that you could possibly cause.

 Specialised short-term travel insurance

-- Luggage insurance in case of loss or theft,
+- Luggage insurance in case of loss, damage or theft

 - Legal assistance.

-You can pay by the week or by the month, while the rates are usually decreasing.
-Depending on the insurance, you can even sign up with the whole family or groups of friends, which makes it cheaper.
+You can pay for your insurance by the week or by the month.
+It works out cheaper if you pay by the month.
+Depending on the insurance, you can even sign up with the whole family or groups of friends, which will also save you money.

 Cheap Annual Travel Insurance for multiple trips per year

-Go Walkabout Insurance policies are available to UK residents up to age 99.
+Go Walkabout Insurance policies are available to UK residents up to the age of 99.
 The Annual Multi Trip insurance policy covers multiple trips up to 31 or 45 days each.
-You can also buy add-ons such as cruise, gadget and winter sports.
+You can also buy add-ons for cruises, gadgets and winter sports.

 Cap Assistance 24/7